fkhan999/linked-connection-request-sender/readme.md

-## Linked Connection request sender
+## Linkedin Connection request sender
 This extension will send connection request to the searched people by randomally waiting between 5-10 seconds

 ### Installation